Create a banner of paper wedding dresses using paper medallions and decorative ribbon! A fun decoration for bridal showers!

-It’s the start of Wedding Week here at BugabooCity!
+Hello Crafty Friends!
 I am so excited to share an entire week of wedding crafts with you!
-Did you know September and October are now the most popular months to get married??
-Autumn weddings have taken over!
+Did you know September and October are now the most popular months to get married?
 I can definitely understand why – the cooler weather and beautiful fall foliage create a gorgeous backdrop.
 With fall weddings trendier than ever, what better time to share some fun wedding DIYs?

 I’ll be posting every day this week Sunday through Saturday with new DIY wedding crafts.
-There will be free patterns, cut files, and I’ll also be introducing my new selection of wedding printables and patterns coming to my Etsy shop!
 So if you are planning a wedding, hosting a wedding shower or attending a wedding this autumn, be sure to follow along for wedding crafting fun!

 To start out the week, I’m sharing this cute, and easy-to-make, paper wedding dress banner!
 I love creating paper medallions and seeing what I can turn them into.
 Last year I made paper medallions into pumpkins and watermelons, and this time I’m turning them into tiny little wedding dresses!
 All you need to create this banner is white cardstock and ribbon.
 Switch to black cardstock for a little black dress banner, perfect for a bachelorette party!